eyhc1/MyUWClasses/README.md

 - log4j 2.14.1

 ## Old version
 This repository was updated from a version that was written in Python.
-You can check the archived resipotory [here](https://github.com/eyhc1/visual-schedule-to-ics).
+You can check the archived repository [here](https://github.com/eyhc1/visual-schedule-to-ics).

 ## Issues
 - Logs are neither printing out in the console nor being exported